 Now, to consider the patience of your customers.
 The majority of Americans are said to wait in line (in a real shop) for no longer than 15 minutes.
 However, on the web, 1 out of 4 customers will abandon a webpage that takes more than 4 seconds to load.

-Recently, we discussed 10 reasons why you should speed up your website.
+We already discussed 10 reasons why you should speed up your website as well as key eCommerce performance metrics that influence conversions.
 Also, Google found out that slowing search results by just 4/10ths of a second would reduce the number of searches by 8,000,000 per day. (source: Getelastic)

 Do you still think that if the product is on the web, your customers can find it quickly?